Billy the Kid: Dedrick ferrotype

-One of the few remaining artifacts of McCarty's life is a 2 × 3 in ferrotype photograph of McCarty by an unknown portrait photographer in late 1879 or early 1880.
-The image shows McCarty wearing a vest under a sweater, a slouch hat and a bandana, while holding an 1873 Winchester rifle with its butt resting on the floor.
-For years, this was the only photograph scholars and historians agreed showed McCarty.
-The ferrotype survived because McCarty's friend Dan Dedrick kept it after the outlaw's death.
+One of the few remaining artifacts of Bonney's life is a 2 × 3 in ferrotype photograph of him, attributed to photographer Ben Wittick in late 1879 or early 1880.
+The image shows Bonney wearing a vest under a sweater, a slouch hat and a bandana, while holding an 1873 Winchester rifle with its butt resting on the floor.
+For years, this was the only photograph of Bonney accepted by scholars and historians.
+The original ferrotype survived because Bonney's friend Dan Dedrick kept it after the outlaw's death.
 It was passed down through Dedrick's family, and was copied several times, appearing in numerous publications during the 20th century.
 In June 2011, the original plate was bought at auction for $2.3 million by businessman William Koch.

-The image shows McCarty wearing his holstered Colt revolver on his left side.
-This led historians to believe he was left-handed, but they did not take into account that the ferrotype process produces reversed images.
-In 1954, western historians James D. Horan and Paul Sann wrote that McCarty was right-handed and carried his pistol on his right hip.
+The image shows Bonney wearing his holstered Colt revolver on his left side.
+This led to the belief that he was left-handed, without taking into account that the ferrotype process produces reversed images.
+In 1954, western historians James D. Horan and Paul Sann wrote that Bonney was right-handed and carried his pistol on his right hip.
 The opinion was confirmed by Clyde Jeavons, a former curator of the National Film and Television Archive.
-Several historians have written that McCarty was ambidextrous.
+Several historians have written that Bonney was ambidextrous.